UCF/WP-Allowed-Hosts/readme.txt

 The setting is located under WP Admin's Setting > Allow Hosts.
 If you don't see it you are probably running a Network (multisite) version of wordpress and the plugin is enabled at the network level.
 Enabling at the Network level will take precedence.

 == Changelog ==

+= 1.0.8 =
+* Update to readme to reflect compatibility.

 = 1.0.7 =
 * Update to readme to reflect compatibility.